AFGHANISTAN

 Founded in 2009, the Afghanistan Journalists Center (AFJC) is an NGO dedicated to promoting and defending press freedom in the country, primarily via training workshops and digital safety support, advocacy and monitoring and research work.

 Founded in August 2022, after the Taliban takeover, the Afghanistan Journalists Support Organization (AJSO) is dedicated to defending freedom of expression and supporting Afghan journalists both domestically and internationally.
-AJSO engages in advocacy, organizes events, and holds training programs, among others, with a notable focus on supporting female journalists.
+AJSO engages in advocacy, organizes events, and holds training programs, among others, with a notable focus on supporting women journalists.

 “TV coverage extends to nearly 40% of the Afghan population – far more than the level of internet penetration of 22% – making this a key channel for exiled independent media to reach audiences.”